audioamp/audioamp.github.io/index.md

 And any smartphone with an audio jack can work as a make-shift function generator.

 For additional bells-and-whistles, consider getting these:

-* Bluetooth to aux receiver, to work with phones that lack an audio jack
+* *Bluetooth-to aux-receiver* to work with phones that lack an audio jack
-* Spectrum analyzer or oscilloscope with FFT capabilities, to analyze audio signals in the frequency domain
+* *Spectrum analyzer* or oscilloscope with *FFT* capabilities to analyze audio signals in the frequency domain

 ## Future Work <a name="future-work"></a>
-* Make a stereo amplifier so students can experiment with phase differences between 2 channels, and utilize the XY mode on an oscilloscope.
+* Make a *stereo amplifier* so students can experiment with phase differences between 2 channels, and utilize the XY mode on an oscilloscope.
-* Make an interactive graphical simulator so students without access to any lab equipment can perform all the experiments.
+* Make an *interactive graphical simulator* so students without access to any lab equipment can perform all the experiments.

 ## About Us <a name="about-us"></a>
 This kit was created by [William Meng](https://williammeng.com/) with the guidance and support of David Vallancourt.

 © William Meng 2019.
-This contents of this webpage are licensed according to CC BY-SA 4.0.
+The contents of this webpage are licensed according to CC BY-SA 4.0.

 <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-sa/4.0/">Creative Commons Attribution-ShareAlike 4.0 International License</a>.